bradgrissom/bradgrissom.github.io/pages/washington.md

 {% include gallery2 %}

-Mountain cabin on a private lake where you can start hunting from the front porch of the cabin.
+Lodging provided at our mountain cabin on a private lake where you can start hunting from the front porch of the cabin.

 #### AMENITIES